kroekkarawit/next-boilerplate/README.md

 ## Support

-For support, email your-email@example.com or raise an issue in the repository.
+For support, raise an issue in the repository.